learnthroughcoding/episodes/0_Caesar_Cipher_Template/readme.txt

 INTRODUCTION
-The Caesar Cipher is one of the simplest ciphers known.
+The Caesar Cipher is one of the simplest ciphers in existence.
 It is named after Julius Caesar who used it protect messages during military operations.
+People were often illiterate, so a simple cipher like this one was all that was needed to protect messages.

 HOW IT WORKS